Vermont Septic Tank Regulations — WW & Potable Water Supply Rules

 - 10 V.S.A.
 Chapter 151 (Act 250) — Vermont's statewide land-use review law; triggers on commercial or industrial projects involving 10+ acres (or 1+ acre in towns without permanent zoning/subdivision), including fuel terminals, bulk agrichemical retailers, and large tank installations.
 Act 250 adds Vermont-unique environmental-review obligations beyond any underlying permit.

-Vermont's EPR Chapter 8 regulates both UST and AST in one rule, which is structurally different from most states that split the two (e.g., NH Env-Or 300/400).
-Offshore federal OCS leasing is not applicable to landlocked Vermont.
+Vermont's EPR Chapter 8 regulates both underground storage tanks (UST) and aboveground storage tanks (AST) in one rule, unlike most states that separate them.
+Offshore federal OCS leasing does not apply to Vermont.

 Act 250 Land Use Review — Vermont's Unique Framework